-“Celebrating Global Diversity Awareness Month – A Tale of 2 Global Engineers” was written by SWE members Claudia Berdugo and Archana Suryawanshi.
+“Celebrating Global Diversity Awareness Month – A Tale of Two Global Engineers” was written by SWE members Claudia Berdugo and Archana Suryawanshi.

 October is Global Diversity Awareness Month—a month to celebrate and increase awareness about the diversity of cultures and ethnicities.
 Globalization and the advancement of technology have made it so easy to connect that borders have become elusive.
 Even language is no longer a barrier to communication.

 Many factors motivate individuals to move across countries and get immersed in new cultures and traditions.
 Some of those reasons include enhancing career opportunities, getting a degree, volunteering, or learning new languages and skills, among others.

 According to the United Nations International Migration Report of 2019, nearly 272 million people live in a country other than their country of birth – an increase of 77% since 1990.
 Migration has then become a tool to carry new skills and perspectives into the engineering workforce.